-- 49. You should visit the University's website regularly as any amendments to the regulations and policies referred to in these terms and conditions shall be made available on the University's website.
-The University will take reasonable endeavours to draw your attention to any significant changes to those regulations and policies. - 50.
-If there is any inconsistency between these terms and conditions and the other documents forming part of the Contract, the provisions of these terms and conditions shall prevail. - 51.
-A failure or delay by the University to exercise any right or remedy under the Contract or by law shall not constitute a waiver of that or any other right or remedy, nor shall it prevent or restrict any further exercise of that or any other right or remedy. - 52.
+- 46. You should visit the University's website regularly as any amendments to the regulations and policies referred to in these terms and conditions shall be made available on the University's website.
+The University will take reasonable endeavours to draw your attention to any significant changes to those regulations and policies. - 47.
+If there is any inconsistency between these terms and conditions and the other documents forming part of the Contract, the provisions of these terms and conditions shall prevail. - 48.
+A failure or delay by the University to exercise any right or remedy under the Contract or by law shall not constitute a waiver of that or any other right or remedy, nor shall it prevent or restrict any further exercise of that or any other right or remedy. - 49.
 If any provision or part-provision of the Contract is held by any court or competent authority to be void or unenforceable, it shall be deemed modified to the minimum extent necessary to make it valid, legal and enforceable.
-If such modification is not possible, the relevant provision or part-provision shall be deemed deleted. - 53.
-Any modification to or deletion of a provision or part-provision in accordance with paragraph 52 above shall not affect the validity and enforceability of the rest of the Contract. - 54.
-The Contract constitutes the entire agreement between the University and you in relation to its subject matter. - 55.
-The terms of the Contract shall only be enforceable by the University and you. - 56.
-The Contract and any proceedings arising out of or in connection with it or its subject matter shall be governed by and construed in accordance with the law of Scotland and the Scottish courts th e Contract or its s ,-
+If such modification is not possible, the relevant provision or part provision shall be deemed deleted. - 50.
+Any modification to or deletion of a provision or part-provision in accordance with paragraph 49 above shall not affect the validity and enforceability of the rest of the Contract. - 51.
+The Contract constitutes the entire agreement between the University and you in relation to its subject matter. - 52.
+The terms of the Contract shall only be enforceable by the University and you. - 53.
+The Contract and any proceedings arising out of or in connection with it or its subject matter shall be governed by and construed in accordance with the law of Scotland and the Scottish courts shall have exclusive jurisdiction to settle any proceedings that arise out of or in connection with the Contract or its subject matter.